IamJony/book-scraping/README.md

 `book-scraping-fzf --update`

 ## Parameters
-Parameters can be combined to refer to a list of parameters `--help` or `-h`
+Parameters can be combined to refer to a list of parameters `--help` or `-h`.

 Prioritize book searches on libgen (**Automatic download support**)